Tredici - the first 18 years

 Our wide repertoire encompasses sacred music from the 16th to the 21st centuries and past concerts have featured masterpieces by such renowned composers as Monteverdi, de Padilla, Guerrero, Victoria, Tallis, Purcell, and Byrd through to Howells, Rachmaninov, Britten, Tavener and MacMillan.

-We rehearse for just an hour a week (every Monday lunchtime) but still strive to perform at near-professional standards and our ever-growing audience is testament to this achievement.
+We rehearse for just over hour a week (every Monday lunchtime) but still strive to perform at near-professional standards and our ever-growing audience is testament to this achievement.

 extracts from our live performances and, if you are interested in joining, please